erangasandaruwan/Retrieval-Augmented-Generation-System-2/README.md

 ---

-# Resume / CV Project Description

-## Production RAG Observability & Evaluation Platform
+## Key Points on Production RAG Observability & Evaluation Platform

 Designed and implemented an observability and regression-testing platform for a production-grade Retrieval-Augmented Generation system.